-Figure 4.1 shows the evolution of the composition of Brazilian public debt between 1995 and 2019.
-Some points need to be mentioned here: (a) over the years 2000 to 2007, public bonds linked to the exchange rate were no longer issued; (b) although, between 2000 and 2006, most of the debt was financed by floating-rate bonds, owing to the high level of the real basic interest rate, in later years, this space was occupied by the increase in fixed bonds (paying higher interest rate levels); (c) in moments of greater uncertainty, agents migrate from pre-fixed to floating-rate bonds; (d) long-term debt in Brazil is fully financed through bonds that protect against inflation.
+Figure 1 above shows the evolution of the composition of Brazilian public debt between 1995 and 2019.
+Some points need to be mentioned here: (a) Over the years 2000 to 2007, public bonds linked to the exchange rate were no longer issued; (b) Although between 2000 and 2006, most of the debt was financed by floating-rate bonds, due to the high level of the real basic interest rate, in later years, this space was occupied by the increase in fixed bonds (paying higher interest rate levels); (c) In moments of greater uncertainty, agents migrate from pre-fixed to floating-rate bonds; (d) Long-term debt in Brazil is fully financed through bonds that protect against inflation.

 Thus, when Brazil raises its short-term interest rate, it has a direct and instantaneous positive impact over 1/3 of its public debt.
 The other 2/3 may be positively or negatively impacted by new bonds, depending on the current behavior of the term structure of the interest rate to the change in the short-term interest rate.
-A positive inflationary shock raises one-third of the debt by indexation, another third is raised owing to the short rate adjustment rule by the inflation targeting regime and the final third is adjusted by rising through changes in the term structure of the interest rate.
+A positive inflationary shock raises 1/3 of the debt by indexation and the other 1/3 rises due to the short rate adjustment rule by the inflation targeting regime and the other 1/3 is adjusted by rising as a function of the curve itself interest rate.

-In relation to previous decades, specifically the 1990s and 2000s, there were two other characteristics in the dynamics of public debt that are no longer present.
+In relation to previous decades, specifically the 1990s and 00s, there were two other characteristics in the dynamics of public debt that are no longer present.
 The first is that most of the treasury financing was external, that is, bonds issued abroad in US dollars.
 This, of course, caused the debt dynamics to have a repricing according to the exchange rate variation.
 The second feature is that in the share of the domestic debt (issued in local currency) there were the Class C National Treasury Notes (Notas do Tesouro Nacional - Classe C - NTN-C), which were bonds linked to the IGP-M. As this index is heavily impacted by the exchange rate (a wholesale price index), even the domestic debt suffered from exchange rate fluctuations and exchange rate volatility.

-Thus, Brazilian composition of public debt after the Real Plan was initially characterized by indexation to the exchange rate, making those periods of exchange rate crisis to also be periods of debt crisis.
+Thus, Brazilian composition of public debt after the Real Plan was initially characterized by indexation to the exchange rate, making those periods of exchange rate crisis to be also periods of debt crisis.
 This phase was gradually replaced (between 2000 and 2006) as the composition of public debt profile changed.
 It stopped being mostly foreign (issued in foreign currency) and became mostly domestic (issued in local currency).
-At the end of this phase, although the link of public debt to the exchange rate issue was partially addressed, there was still the issue of most of the debt being indexed to inflation rates.
+At the end of this phase, although the link of public debt to the exchange rate issue was partially addressed7, there was still the issue of most of the debt being indexed to inflation rates.

-Therefore, the second moment is the one that marks the transition from external debt to internal debt, but with a high share of short-term price-indexed bonds (75 percent of it maturing in up to 5 years).
-It is temporally marked, starting in 2006 and continuing to the present day (year 2021).
+Therefore, the second moment is the one that marks the transition from external debt to internal debt, but with a high share of short-term price-indexed bonds (75% of it maturing in up to 5 years).
+It is temporally marked starting in 2006 and continuing to the present day (year 2021).
 In this current phase, Brazil distinguishes itself from other countries because a major share of its public debt is indexed, while other countries have a minor share of public debt indexed (developed and developing countries).